-We're obsessed with the new Minted + Brides collection, which offers 30 different unique, customizable designs to choose from.
-This watercolor-inspired invite is especially ideal for a micro wedding—it's the perfect combo of laid back artistry paired with chic, modern fonts.
+We're obsessed with the Minted + Brides collection, which offers 30 different unique, customizable designs to choose from.
+This watercolor-inspired invite is especially ideal for a micro wedding—it's the perfect combo of laid-back artistry paired with chic, modern fonts.

 Paper Studio By C "Mr and Mrs" Wedding Invitations